Find out how to make the most of special occasions and festive periods when you are coping with cancer and its treatment.

 Having a rest in the middle of the morning and the afternoon may help you to cope with the busier and more sociable times during the day, such as Christmas lunch.
 If you’re invited to parties it might help to have a rest beforehand and perhaps only go for a short time.

-Christmas is often an emotional time even when you don’t have cancer.
+Christmas and other big events are often an emotional time even when you don’t have cancer.
 We often take stock of the year and our lives.
 And if you have cancer, it can be a reminder that you aren’t as healthy as you once were or would like to be.
 So you might feel a range of emotions.

 Everyone reacts and copes in their own way.
 Some people just want to forget all about their cancer for the holiday season.
 Others see it as a time to move forward with the New Year and, if possible, celebrate putting the cancer behind them.
 Some people need time to think about what they have been through and what may happen in the future.